 City of Barnwell Mosquito Control Program

-The month of May 2022 there will be concentrated spraying to make sure that the problem is under control.
-Beginning in June, spraying will be every other week.
+Mosquito Spraying will begin in spring.
+There will be concentrated spraying to make sure that the problem is under control.
+Beginning in May, spraying will be every other week.
 If weather is an issue for spraying on Tuesday, then a make up day will be on Thursday of the same week, again, weather permitting.

 SPRAYING WILL NOT OCCUR IF WEATHER DOES NOT PERMIT.